 Finding the Best Method

 Everyone’s experience with quitting smoking is going to be a bit different.
 You just have to find the method that works best for you, whether it is nicotine patches, support groups, quitting one cigarette at a time or something else.
 There is a method out there that will work for you, and you just have to discover what it is.

 If you have tried a few different ways and you are willing to give something else a try, then you may want to check out the cinnamon stick method for yourself.
-They are easy to find and they are inexpensive, so you’re not going to really inconvenience yourself giving them a shot.
+They are easy to find, and they are inexpensive, so you are not going to inconvenience yourself giving them a shot really.